Royga2/OthelloConsoleApp/README.md

-# Othello Windows Console App Game.
+# Othello Windows Console App Game
 it was built as first OOP Project in C# .Net OOP Course